 - The Arduino receives the command and matches it with pre-defined phrases like

-. - Based on the command, the corresponding LED turns ON or OFF.
+"RED LED ON"or"GREEN LED OFF". - Based on the command, the corresponding LED turns ON or OFF.

 Mobile App Configuration